isovalent/ebpf-docs/docs/linux/kfuncs/hid_bpf_attach_prog.md

 **Returns**

-an fd of a bpf_link object on success (> %0), an error code otherwise.
-Closing this fd will detach the program from the HID device (unless the bpf_link is pinned to the BPF file system).
+A file descriptor of a `bpf_link` object on success (> %0), an error code otherwise.
+Closing this file descriptor will detach the program from the HID device (unless the `bpf_link` is pinned to the BPF file system).

 <!-- [KFUNC_DEF] -->
 `#!c int hid_bpf_attach_prog(unsigned int hid_id, int prog_fd, __u32 flags)`